10 Top Parts of a Roof & Roof Terminology

 Once you start building up on that underlayment, that’s when you actually start to see the parts of a roof from the ground.
 These can include the shingles or tiles on the roof, plus the different areas where surfaces meet.
 With that brief explanation (and with the help of this roof parts diagram), let’s delve deeper into roofing terms.

 - Underlayment: This is the beginning of roofing basics.
 The underlayment may be any sheet material which is installed in between the roof system and the roof deck.
-Besides helping in the separation of the two, underlayment also gives secondary protection against potential weather damage.
+The underlayment helps separate the two.
+In addition, underlayment is generally waterproof and also provides secondary protection against potential weather damage.
 Want to know more?
 Then check out this Family Handyman story on “Everything Roofing Pros Should Know About Synthetic Underlayment.”

 - Hip: A slanting ridge that forms the junction between two slopes on a part of the roof that comes out at a separate angle from the main section of the roof.

 - Rake: The inclined edge of the roof which is adjacent to the first rafter of the wall.

-- Vent: An opening in the building designed mainly for the passage of air, water vapor, heat or other gases.
+- Vents: Openings in the parts of a roof designed mainly for the passage of air, water vapor, heat or other gases.
 Because your home has to breathe, having vents are part of the roofing basics.

 - Gable: A triangular area that lies directly beneath the sloping roof.

 - Flashing: Metal pieces used as roof joints to protect against water leakage.